Ava Cherry: Relationship with David Bowie

 Cherry's major influence on Bowie was in Young Americans, his ninth studio album.
 The heavily soul-influenced work drew on Bowie's interest in black music, and the backing trio of Cherry, Robin Clark (wife of guitarist Carlos Alomar), and a then-unknown Luther Vandross impacted the album's sound.
 Cherry introduced him to the Apollo Theater, where he poached Alomar and Vandross from the house band; Bowie and Alomar would go on to write some of the album's most successful songs, while Vandross would break out as a celebrity in his own right.
 She also introduced him to the Sigma Sound Studios, synonymous with Philadelphia soul, where the album was recorded.
 Cherry was later quoted as saying that it was her influence on and encouragement of Bowie that inspired him to perform black music in the first place.
 She was a standout member of the Young Americans backing band, attracting the approval of critic Lester Bangs in Creem.

 The precise nature of Bowie and Cherry's relationship throughout this era is disputed; Tony Visconti recalled them as lacking any apparent romantic bond, and Bowie as mostly interested in having a managerial role over her career.
-Barnett was unfamiliar with the extent of their relationship and reportedly almost jumped out of a window when she learned how close they were.
-The personal difficulty between Cherry and Barnett required the former to keep a low profile in the latter's presence, even as Cherry and Bowie carried on a relationship in New York.
+Angie Bowie was unfamiliar with the extent of their relationship and reportedly almost jumped out of a window when she learned how close they were.
+The personal difficulty between Cherry and Angie Bowie required the former to keep a low profile in the latter's presence, even as Cherry and Bowie carried on a relationship in New York.
 Their relationship was also marked by double standards, since Cherry was expected to remain faithful while Bowie had several other partners.

 The early to mid-1970s was a chaotic period in Bowie's career, marked by increasing fame and drug abuse.
 When meeting Cherry's parents, he shocked them by taking out a vial of cocaine at the dinner table.
 Bowie's drug-based decline came as a particular shock to Cherry, as he did very few drugs when they first met.
-Their relationship was serious, with Bowie reportedly considering divorcing Barnett to marry her, but handicapped by Bowie's own personal and financial issues.
+Their relationship was serious, with Bowie reportedly considering divorcing Angie Bowie to marry Cherry, but handicapped by Bowie's own personal and financial issues.
 He grew increasingly paranoid, placing a strain on their relationship.
 Bowie and Defries had significant financial conflicts throughout the period, which culminated in the discovery that the singer had millions of dollars less than he believed; the stress of the financial shock caused him to spontaneously cut ties with multiple people, including Cherry, and drop her from the upcoming Isolar Tour.
 She said he wrote the songs "Golden Years" and "Stay" from Station to Station about her, although exactly whom the songs were written for is disputed by Bowie biographers.